-In this section you will find resources on how to promote your market, grow a volunteer base, start a kids club and plan events.
+In this section you will find resources on how to plan your market year, promote your market, grow a volunteer base, start a kids club, and plan events.

-- Article: Know Yourself, Know Your Market, Have a Plan: In this blog post, Brett Wolf from the Center for Crop Diversification outlines how to create a successful marketing plan (Maggie will update link)
+- Article: Know Yourself, Know Your Market, Have a Plan: In this blog post, Brett Wolf from the University of Kentucky Center for Crop Diversification outlines how to create a successful marketing plan.

 When farmers’ markets have their brand figured out, it helps sets the standard for vendors, new customers will find it easily, and community partners will understand your “why”.